Unbabel/backend-engineering-challenge/README.md

 #### Extra points

-If you feeling creative feel free to consider any additional cases you might find interesting.
+If you are feeling creative feel free to consider any additional cases you might find interesting.
 Remember this is a bonus, focus on delivering the solution first.